How does my donation work?

 In rapid assessments, we work with researchers to determine the biodiversity and CO2 storage capacity of the area.
 Aerial images from drones help us to document the areas.

-The ecological integrity of the areas is monitored and ensured through regular visits, local partnerships and forest rangers on site.
+The ecological integrity of the areas is monitored and ensured through regular visits, local partnerships and forest guardian.
 Environmental ambassadors and scientists visit the areas, conduct research together and experience the forest they are protecting.

 Goals for sustainable development